giuliodondi/kOS-Shuttle_OPS1/README.md

 # Abort scenarios

-### General remarks
+## General remarks

-Abort scenarios are usually required whenever one or more engines fail.
+Abort modes are usually required whenever one or more engines fail.
 You can either shutdown an engine manually or use the **_Engine Failure_** setup panel:

 ![engfail_gui](https://github.com/giuliodondi/kOS-Shuttle_OPS1/blob/master/Ships/Script/Shuttle_OPS1/images/engfail_gui.png)

 - The failure mode by default is _OFF_
 - the _RAND_ setting will run a probability-based algorithm to decide whether to trigger a single, double or even triple engine failure at any moment
-- the _TIME_ setting allow you to schedule up to three failures at a specified time.
+- the _TIME_ setting allow you to schedule up to three failures at any MET you like.
 Click the **+** button to add a failure

-- There are two kinds of abort modes:
+There are two kinds of abort modes:
 - **Intact aborts** where there always is a procedure that will take the Shuttle to a landing runway with sufficient energy
 - **Contingency aborts** where the Shuttle is not guaranteed to reach a runway or even survive the reentry into the lower atmosphere

-- Inta
+## Intact aborts

+Intact aborts mean that there always is a procedure that will take the Shuttle to a landing runway with sufficient energy.
+The Shuttle has continuous intact abort coverage from liftoff to orbit in case of a single engine failure.

 ### General considerations